Editorial board at The Wall Street Journal

-The editorial board at The Wall Street Journal writes opinion articles at the behest of The Wall Street Journal's owner or publisher, and selects opinion articles by outside parties for publication.
-The editorial board is known for its very conservative positions, which at times bring it into conflict with the Journals news division.
+The editorial board at The Wall Street Journal writes opinion articles in The Wall Street Journal and selects opinion articles by outside parties for publication.
+The editorial board is known for its conservative positions, which at times bring it into conflict with the Journals news division.

-The Journal is regarded as a forum for climate change deniers, publishing articles by people who reject the consensus position on climate change in its op-ed section.
-A 2011 study found that the Journal was alone among major U.S. print news media in adopting a false balance that overplays the uncertainty in climate science or denies anthropogenic climate change altogether.

 Overview

 The Wall Street Journal editorial board members oversee the Journals editorial page, dictating the opinion section's tone and direction.

 Every Saturday and Sunday, three editorial page writers and host Paul Gigot, editor of the Editorial Page, appear on Fox News Channel's Journal Editorial Report to discuss current issues with a variety of guests.
 As editors of the editorial page, Vermont C. Royster (served 1958–1971) and Robert L. Bartley (served 1972–2000) were especially influential in providing a conservative interpretation of the news on a daily basis.

 History

 The Journal describes the history of its editorials:

 We speak for free markets and free people, the principles, if you will, marked in the watershed year of 1776 by Thomas Jefferson's Declaration of Independence and Adam Smith's The Wealth of Nations.
 So over the past century and into the next, the Journal stands for free trade and sound money; against confiscatory taxation and the ukases of kings and other collectivists; and for individual autonomy against dictators, bullies and even the tempers of momentary majorities.
-If these principles sound unexceptionable in theory, applying them to current issues is often unfashionable and controversial.